 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

-Interviews are held as part of the admissions process, although some students will be admitted without an interview.
-If a student clearly exceeds all the admission criteria and their proposed research is innovative and can be supervised by faculty of the programme then they may be made an offer without an interview.
+Interviews are typically conducted as part of the admissions process for DPhil students.
+If a student clearly exceeds all the admission criteria, their proposed research is innovative, and their research can be supervised by faculty of the programme then they may be made an offer without an interview.

 If an interview is required, it is normally held three to six weeks after the application deadline.
-Interviews can be done in person, by telephone or via Skype with or without video.
-There is usually only one interview held which lasts up to 30 minutes and can be held via video conferencing software.
-You will be asked questions about research interests, future career plans, and why you think this degree programme is the best way to continue your studies.
+There is usually only one interview held, which lasts up to 30 minutes and can be held via video conferencing software.
+You will be asked to speak about research interests, reasons for applying, future career plans, and why you think this degree programme is the best way to continue your studies.
 It is more akin to a conversation than a test.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.